DiamondLightSource/volume-segmantics/paper.md

 predicting a segmentation for a volume, the lack of 2D context available to these models can lead to striping artifacts in the 3D output, especially when viewed in planes other than the one used for prediction.
-To overcome this, a multi-axis prediction method is used and the multiple predictions are merged by using maximum probability voting.
+To overcome this, a multi-axis prediction method is used, and the multiple predictions are merged by using maximum probability voting.
 It is hoped that in the future other merging techniques will be included such as those in (ref).

-During development of `Volume Segmantics` pre-trained U-Net models have been given additional fine-turning on small amounts of annotated data in order to investigate the structures that interface maternal and fetal blood volumes in human placental tissue (ref).
+During development of `Volume Segmantics` pre-trained U-Net models have been given additional fine-tuning on small amounts of annotated data in order to investigate the structures that interface maternal and fetal blood volumes in human placental tissue (ref).
 In this study, expert annotation of volumes of size $256^3$ and $384^3$ were sufficient to create two models that gave accurate segmentation of two much larger synchrotron X-ray CT (SXCT) datasets
 $(2520 \times 2520 \times 2120 px)$.
-In a completely different context, SXCT datasets collected on a soil system in which methane bubbles were forming in a system containing sand and brine were used in order to study the utility of a 2D U-Net in comparison to its 3D counterpart (ref Gas hydrates).
+In a completely different context, SXCT datasets collected on a soil system in which methane bubbles were forming in a system containing sand and brine were used to study the utility of a 2D U-Net in comparison to its 3D counterpart (ref Gas hydrates).
 Here, the training data ranged in size from $384^3$ pixels to $572^3$.
 As well as requiring less time to train than a 3D U-Net, the pre-trained 2D network provided more